divaprotocol/oracles/docs/Tellor.md

 ## getReporters

-Function to return the array of reporter addresses for the given `_poolIds`.
+Function to return the list of reporter addresses that are entitled to receive rewards for the provided poolIds.
+If a value has been reported to the Tellor contract but hasn't been pulled into the DIVA contract via the [`setFinalReferenceValue`](#setfinalreferencevalue) function yet, the function returns the zero address.

 ```js
 function getReporters(